KeyWorksRW/wxUiEditor/README.md

     cmake --build build --config Release --target wxUiEditor
 ```

-For Unix builds, you will currently need a minimum of gcc 11.4 to be able to compile the sources.
+For Unix builds, you currently need a minimum of gcc 11.4 to be able to compile the sources.

 See [Developer notes](docs/DEV_NOTES.md) for more information about the current branches, and some high level overview of the code.